The Iron Throne (Game of Thrones): Writing

 The episode was written by David Benioff and D. B. Weiss.
 It contains original content not found in George R. R. Martin's novels, but also contains content planned for future novels: Isaac Hempstead Wright stated that Benioff and Weiss told him Bran becoming king was an idea presented to them directly from Martin.

 Filming

 The episode was directed by David Benioff and D. B. Weiss.

 During filming of the Dragonpit scene in Seville, Spain, actors Vladimir Furdik (The Night King), Faye Marsay (The Waif), Tom Wlaschiha (Jaqen H'ghar), and Kit Harington (Jon Snow) were brought by HBO to the city as decoys to hide plot points.
 In the same scene, two plastic water bottles were spotted by the audience behind John Bradley and Liam Cunningham's feet.

+It is the only episode of the season that does not feature the "Game Revealed" and "Inside the Episode" behind-the-scenes specials, which were recorded, yet unreleased for unknown reasons, and were instead reworked as a featurette on the making of the episode, titled "Duty is the Death of Love", which was included with the home media release of Season 8.

 Reception

 Ratings

 The episode was viewed by 13.61 million viewers on its initial live broadcast on HBO, making it the most watched episode of the series, surpassing the preceding episode "The Bells", as well as the most-watched HBO telecast ever, surpassing the 13.4 million viewers of The Sopranos episode "For All Debts Public and Private".
 An additional 5.7 million viewers watched on streaming platforms, for a total of 19.3 million viewers.

 In the United Kingdom, the episode was watched by 5.12 million on Sky Atlantic, according to the British Audience Research Board.